voucherifyio/sunrise-for-commerce-tools-integration/README.md

 ## Changelog

+- 2022-08-19 `v3.0.0` - changed how `Custom Line Item` with discount is tracked and some small fixes
 - 2022-08-02 `v2.0.0` - Remove coupon code by changing the status to `DELETED`.
 It allows to remove coupon from session by [Commerce Tools Integration v2.0.0 or higher](https://github.com/voucherifyio/commerce-tools-integration)
 - 2022-07-26 `v1.0.0` - Initial release